davidakennedy/gutenberg-the-future-is-almost-here-part-2/README.md

-# Gutenberg: The Future is (Almost) Here
+# Gutenberg: The Future is (Almost) Here, Part 2

-A talk for the TriadWP Meetup group, given on March 14, 2018.
+A talk for the TriadWP Meetup group, given on October 10, 2018.

 ## License